deployKF/website/content/guides/getting-started.md

         - This account is the [default "owner"](https://github.com/deployKF/deployKF/blob/v0.1.2/generator/default_values.yaml#L688-L694) of all profiles.
         - This account does NOT have access to "MinIO Console" or "Argo Server UI".
-        - We recommend removing the [`staticPasswords` entry](https://github.com/deployKF/deployKF/blob/v0.1.2/generator/default_values.yaml#L394-L396) for this account, so it can't be used to log in.
+        - We recommend NOT using this account, and actually removing its [`staticPasswords` entry](https://github.com/deployKF/deployKF/blob/v0.1.2/generator/default_values.yaml#L394-L396).
         - We recommend leaving this account as the default "owner", even with `@example.com` as the domain (because profile owners can't be changed).

     ??? key "Credentials: User 1"